zjfsGitHub/gitskills/readme.txt

-Create a new branch is quick and simple! f0 no faster forward
+Create a new branch is  and simple! f0 no faster forward